unrealwork/axibase-collector/jobs/examples/jetty/README.md

 ## Overview

-This document describes how to collect JMX metrics introduced in [Jetty (Web server)](http://www.eclipse.org/jetty/) 10.10+ based applications for long-term retention and monitoring in Axibase Time Series Database.
+This document describes how to collect JMX metrics exposed by [Jetty (Web server)](http://www.eclipse.org/jetty/) for long-term retention and monitoring in Axibase Time Series Database.

 ## Requirements

-Jetty web server`10.10+`
+* Jetty 6.+

 ## Installation steps

-### Enable JMX in Jetty based application
+### Enable JMX in Java application

-Configure your Jetty based application for jmx connection.
-Configuration procedure is described [here](../../jmx.md).
+Configure your Java application for JMX monitoring as described [here](../../jmx.md).

 ### Import Jetty job into Axibase Collector